mtzfederico/Hammerspace/README.md

 # Hammerspace

-Take a look at the [Frontend setup instructions](frontend/README.md)
+Take a look at the [frontend setup instructions](frontend/README.md) and the [backend setup instructions](backend/README.md) for details